Privacy notice for Healthshare

 Accessing your records

-Every member of staff who works for an NHS organisation has a legal obligation to keep information about you confidential.
+Every member of staff who works for Healthshare has a legal obligation to keep information about you confidential.
 Individual staff may only view your records with a legitimate reason for a legitimate purpose.
-This would of course include the clinician(s) directly involved in your care or other staff who might be ordering or receiving diagnostic results linked to your care.
+This would of course include the clinician(s) directly involved in your care or other staff who might be ordering or receiving results linked to your care.

 Other administration or management staff may need to access and use your records to contact you regarding appointments or your care.
 Our Patient Administration System where your records are stored creates a record of who has accessed your record for control and audit purposes.

 Accessing or allowing someone else to access, your record without a legitimate purpose by a Healthshare member of staff is a serious data breach and is dealt with under our disciplinary procedures and reported to the Information Commissioners Office.

 We will only ever use or pass on information about you if others involved in your care have a genuine need for it.
-We will not disclose your information to any 3rd party without your explicit consent unless there are exceptional circumstances (i.e. life or death situations), where the law requires information to be passed on and / or in accordance with the new information sharing principle following Dame Fiona Caldicott's information sharing review (Information to share or not to share) where 'The duty to share information can be as important as the duty to protect patient confidentiality.'
-This means that health and social care professionals should have the confidence to share information in the best interests of their patients within the framework set out by the Caldicott principles.
-They should be supported by the policies of their employers, regulators and professional bodies.
+We will not disclose your information to any 3rd party without your explicit consent unless there are exceptional circumstances (i.e., life or death situations), where the law requires information to be passed on and / or in accordance with the new information sharing principle following Dame Fiona Caldicott’s information sharing review (Information to share or not to share) where ‘The duty to share information can be as important as the duty to protect patient confidentiality.’
+This means that healthcare professionals should have the confidence to share information in the best interests of their patients within the framework set out by the Caldicott principles.
+This is supported by our policies, regulators and professional bodies.